 The student knowledge will be evaluated taking into account both practical and theoretical aspects.
 Theoretical concepts account for 75 % of the final marks, while practical knowledge account for 25%.
 This last part will include the development of practical work, solving problems and works derived from the described tasks.
 The theoretical part includes knowledge acquired during theoretical, informatics and tutoring classes so as seminars, and could also include texts suggested by the professor and/or discussed in the class.
 The theory will be evaluated first with a test which will account for 25% of the total marks, but it will be selective (i.e., only those students with a mark of 4 or higher over 10 maximum points in the test will be evaluated for the whole of the topics in the other parts, otherwise, they will need to pass the test in the second call).
-The rest of the theoretical part, accounting for 50% of the final marks, can be evaluated either with a written exam including open questions, or with an oral presentation including questions by the professors on different aspects of the presentation and the theory.
+Another 10 % will be obtained from the continuous evaluation activities (e.g. exercices, comments, questions) and participation suggested by the professor during classes, and carried out, individually or in groups, depending of each case, by the students.
+The rest of the theoretical part, accounting for 40% of the final marks, can be evaluated either with a written exam including open questions, or with an oral presentation including questions by the professors on different aspects of the presentation and the theory.
 The practical part will be evaluated by means of an written essay based on the data collected by each student in the field work.
 It will be compulsory to obtain a minimum of 40% on each part (theory and practical topics separately) to be able to calculate the final mark.
 Otherwise, the student won't be able to pass the subject, and the total mark will correspond to the minimum mark obtained in each of both parts (calculated on a maximum mark basis of 10 points).
-In any case, as detailed above, each student should get a minimum of 4 points over 10 in the test-type exam prior to the remaining evaluation process in order to get the final
+In any case, as detailed above, each student should get a minimum of 4 points over 10 in the test-type exam prior to the remaining evaluation process in order to get the final marks.

-Vniver§itatöृ́ dī València
+Vniver§itatö́dValència